calroc/Thun/docs/sphinx_docs/lib.rst

 This is what I like to call the functions that just rearrange things on the stack.
-(One thing I want to mention is that during a hypothetical compilation phase these "stack chatter" words effectively disappear, because we can map the logical stack locations to registers that remain static for the duration of the computation.
+(One thing I want to mention is that during a hypothetical compilation phase these "stack chatter" words effectively disappear because we can map the logical stack locations to registers that remain static for the duration of the computation.
 This remains to be done but it's "off the shelf" technology.)